 - Infrastructure: Mine shafts, underground galleries and industrial buildings.

-- State of Disrepair: Well preserved in some parts, but with abandoned areas.
+- State of disrepair: Well preserved in some parts, but with abandoned areas.

-5: The Victory Chocolate Factory
+5: The Victoire Chocolate Factory

 Site Features

-- Infrastructure: Production machines, warehouses and offices.
+- Infrastructure: Production machinery, warehouses and offices.

 Conclusion